tombull/haproxy/README.md

 ## Zero-Downtime Reloads

 When HAProxy reloads using its 'graceful reload' feature, there's a tiny amount of time where a number of packets might be dropped in the process.
 This is well documented elsewhere around the internet.
 This container uses the 'drop syn packets' technique to mitigate that.
-There are more sophisticated techniques available which lead to lower delays on a restart (for example the Yelp qdisc technique).
-If you'd like to implement one of those in this container, feel free to fork.
+There are more sophisticated techniques available which lead to lower delays on a restart.
+If you'd like to implement one of those (for example, a variation of [the Yelp qdisc technique](http://engineeringblog.yelp.com/2015/04/true-zero-downtime-haproxy-reloads.html) that works for incoming traffic or the [unbounce IP tableflip technique](http://inside.unbounce.com/product-dev/haproxy-reloads/)) in this container, feel free to fork.
 Pull requests gratefully received.

 By default, the container assumes HAProxy will be listening on ports 80 & 443.
 If you're using HAProxy on different ports, you can alter the reload process using this environment variable when you run the container: